-To help in these times of pain caused by post-surgery pain and/or illnesses, most are prescribed pain meds from doctors.
-Opioids have been very successful, when taken as prescribed, in treating pain and allowing people to function normally in their everyday lives.
-But, unfortunately, there has also been prescription opioid abuse and overdoses that is plaguing our country.
+Most are prescribed pain meds from doctors to help in these times of pain caused by post-surgery pain and illnesses.
+Opioids have been very successful in treating pain and allowing people to function normally in their everyday lives.
+But, unfortunately, there has also been prescription opioid abuse and overdoses that are plaguing our country.

 What is Oxymorphone Used For?

 One opioid in particular that you don’t hear about too often is Oxymorphone, known under the brand name Opana.
-This is an opioid similar to Oxycotin in terms of how it affects the body and treating moderate to severe pain as well as being highly addictive.
+This is an opioid similar to Oxycotin in terms of how it affects the body, treats moderate to severe pain, and is highly addictive.

 Signs of Oxymorphone Withdrawal Symptoms

 The early signs of opioid withdrawal include yawning, tearing eyes, and a sense of unease.
 People may begin to feel anxious about obtaining their next dose of the drug.
 These feelings may persist for several hours and will eventually lead to flu-like symptoms, such as vomiting.
-The timeline of an oxymorphone detox can vary by person depending on the frequency they were using and how they were using the drug.
+The timeline of an oxymorphone detox can vary by person, depending on their frequency and how they were using the drug.
 Detox can start from a couple of hours and last up to a couple of weeks.

 People suffering from oxymorphone withdrawal may also experience symptoms that include: